Alexandra Paul: Activism

 She has traveled to Nicaragua with Operation USA and to South Africa to register voters.
 Paul volunteered in Sierra Leone with the non profit Population Media Center.
+She has spoken to dozens of classrooms about the issue of human overpopulation, including several times at San Diego State University and to graduate students at Scripps Institution of Oceanography.
 In 2006, Paul donated $250 to the Ned Lamont campaign against Joe Lieberman, because Lieberman supported the war in Iraq.

-Alexandra was an active member for 9 years of the Santa Monica, CA chapter of Food Not Bombs, where she picked up donations, cooked, and served hot vegan meals to the homeless community every Thursday evening.
+Paul was an active member for 9 years of the Santa Monica, CA chapter of Food Not Bombs, where she picked up donations, cooked, and served hot vegan meals to the homeless community every Thursday evening.
 She also registered voters sitting at a card table on LA street corners for 2 hours a week from 1989 to 2010 with The First Vote.

 She received the 2014 Vegan of the Year by Last Chance for Animals, and in 2007 received a United Nations Environment Programme honor for her contribution to overpopulation issues.

-In 2016, Alexandra joined Direct Action Everywhere in an open rescue of several pigs from a factory farm.

-In 2017, Alexandra joined a sit-in at an Oakland, California slaughterhouse and was arrested.
-In 2018, Alexandra was arrested for a civil disobedience action at Sunrise Chicken Farm.
+In 2016, Paul joined Direct Action Everywhere in an open rescue of several pigs from a factory farm.
+In 2017, she joined a sit-in at an Oakland, California slaughterhouse and was arrested.
+In 2018, she was arrested for a civil disobedience action at Sunrise Chicken Farm.
 In 2019, she was arrested for peacefully protesting at Reichardt Duck Farm and spent two days in Sonoma County jail.
-In September, 2020, Alexandra and 6 other DxE activists were arrested for trying to rescue a pig from a Farmer John slaughterhouse in Vernon, California.
-In September, 2021, Alexandra rescued a chicken outside a Foster Farms slaughterhouse and goes on trial on March 7,2023 in Merced, CA.
+In September 2020, Paul and 6 other DxE activists were arrested for trying to rescue a pig from a Farmer John slaughterhouse in Vernon, CA.

+In 2023, Alexandra went to court for rescuing a chicken from a Foster Farms slaughterhouse truck.
+After a 9 day trial, she was acquitted.

 In discussing her political activism, Paul said:

 I am sure there are some who do not like me for my outspokenness and my views, and I totally respect their right to boycott my projects.
 I actually respect folks who stand up for their beliefs — even if I disagree with them — more than the folks who do not care, are afraid to 'get involved', or who cannot be bothered.
 I admire passion and commitment.
 A woman once told me she could not watch those slaughterhouse videos because she 'loves animals so much' and it would upset her.
 I would prefer to hang out with a hunter who believes he is doing the right thing, than a wuss like her.